scipy-conference/scipy_proceedings/papers/brandon_butler/paper.rst

             v = timestep % self.period - self.phase == 0
             return v

-User created subclasses of :code:`Trigger` are not restricted to simple algorithms; they can implement arbitrarily complex Python code as demonstrated in the Large Examples section's first code snippet.
+User created subclasses of :code:`Trigger` are not restricted to simple algorithms or even stateless ones; they can implement arbitrarily complex Python code as demonstrated in the Large Examples section's first code snippet.

 Variants
 ++++++++